stefa-sal/figo/README.md

       ```

   - **set_ip**
     - **Description:** Set a static IP address and gateway for a stopped instance.
-If the IP address or gateway is not provided, they will be assigned automatically from the defaults associated with the remote.
+By default, assigns the next available IP address following the highest IP address in use.
+The `--hole` option allows assignment of the first available gap in the IP range.
     - **Syntax:**

       ```bash
-      figo instance set_ip instance_name [-i ip_address] [-g gw_address] [-n nic] [-p project] [-r remote]
+      figo instance set_ip instance_name [-i ip_address] [-g gw_address] [-n nic] [-p project] [-r remote] [-h | --hole]
       ```

     - **Options:**
       - `instance_name`: The name of the instance to set the IP address for.
 Can include remote and project scope.
       - `-i, --ip`: The static IP address with prefix length (e.g., 192.168.1.10/24).
-If omitted, an available IP address will be assigned with the default prefix length of the remote.
+If omitted, an available IP address is assigned based on the highest IP in use or the first available gap if `--hole` is used.
       - `-g, --gw`: The gateway address.
-If omitted, the default gateway associated with the remote will be used.
+If omitted, the default gateway associated with the remote is used.
       - `-n, --nic`: The NIC name (default: `eth0` for containers, `enp5s0` for VMs).
       - `-p, --project`: Specify the project name.
       - `-r, --remote`: Specify the remote Incus server name (default is `local`).
+      - `-h, --hole`: Assigns the first available gap in the IP range rather than the next sequential IP.

     - **Examples:**
       ```bash